Let’s Talk About Fret Buzz

 As for the question of “how much fret buzz is acceptable?” — it’s up to you.

-Most electric guitars will have a fair amount of buzz when they aren’t plugged in, though that buzz becomes far less noticeable when an amp is in the picture.
+Most electric guitars will have a fair amount of buzz when they aren’t plugged in, but that buzz becomes far less noticeable when an amp is in the picture.
 That slight amount of buzz that you hear is completely natural.
 However, if you’re playing with your electric guitar plugged in, and you get a percussive-sounding buzz or bends that fret out, you’re dealing with an issue that may need some professional attention.

 Fixing Fret Buzz